caiyuqing/Open-DPSM/Readme.md

 - To start, open *main.py* and change all the things under the section "Information entered by the user".

-- If no eye tracking data, it is important that the line ```subjectFileName = "csv_example_raw_sec(CB cb1).csv"``` is commented out.
+- If no eye tracking data are provided, it is important that the line ```subjectFileName = "csv_example_raw_sec(CB cb1).csv"``` is commented out.

 - Similar to the GUI pages, Code version is divided into different sections.

 ### Preprocessing section
 This part is to extract some basic information from the video and eye-tracking file.
-The results will be printed out.
+The results will be printed.

 ### Visual events extraction section
 - Run this part to perform visual event extraction (see [Event extraction](#visual-event-extraction) for more information